carmelofascella/Festivalle/ReadMe.md

 # 1. The concept

-The goal of this project is the automated control of the dynamic lighting of an architectural structure composed by LED stripes: this is done by a plug-in which analyzes the mixer-output audio signal in real-time.
+The goal of this project is to automate the control of the lighting of an architectural structure composed by LED stripes in a dynamic and smart way.
+This is realized by a plug-in which analyzes the mixer-output audio signal in real-time and it communicates with a software which can handle the lights' animations thanks to the MIDI protocol.

 # 2. Plugin Interface